vijaypurohit322/Build-OTP-based-login-system/README.md

-# Build-OTP-based-login-system
+# Build OTP (One Time Password) based login system.
-By using this repository, user will be able to login via their mobile using OTP (One time Password)
+By using this repository, user will be able to login via generated one time password using mobile number / (contact number) using OTP (One time Password).